Cerement/cerement.github.io/_posts/2020-07-16-unity-dots-how-to-use-entitymanager-with-run-and-burst.md

 ---
-title: "Unity DOTS: How to Use EntityManager with Run() and Burst"
+title: "Unity DOTS: Using EntityManager with Run() and Burst"
 date: 2020-07-16T11:58:00+08:00
 excerpt: "EntityManager is a property of class ComponentSystemBase, which is not allowed with Burst.
 Assigning the EntityManager to a local variable can solve this problem."
 categories: